Devin Smeltzer

-Devin Paul Smeltzer (born September 7, 1995) is an American professional baseball pitcher who is a free agent.
+Devin Paul Smeltzer (born September 7, 1995) is an American professional baseball pitcher for Caliente de Durango of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Minnesota Twins and Miami Marlins.

 Amateur career

 Smeltzer attended Bishop Eustace Preparatory School in Pennsauken Township, New Jersey, and played for the school's baseball team.
 The San Diego Padres selected him in the 33rd round of the 2014 MLB draft, but he chose to enroll at Florida Gulf Coast University to play college baseball for the Florida Gulf Coast Eagles rather than sign with the Padres.
 He pitched to a 1–4 win–loss record and a 6.19 earned run average (ERA) for the Eagles.

 In the summer of 2015, he played collegiate summer baseball for the Hyannis Harbor Hawks of the Cape Cod Baseball League, where he and Ian Hamilton were named the co-most valuable players of the league's all-star game, and threw a nine-inning no-hitter in which he missed a perfect game by a single walk.

 After one year with the Eagles, Smeltzer transferred to San Jacinto College, so that he would become eligible in the 2016 MLB draft.
 Smeltzer had a 9–3 record and a 1.18 ERA with 128 strikeouts in 91 2/3 innings pitched for San Jacinto's baseball team.
 He committed to transfer to Texas Tech University on a baseball scholarship after his sophomore year.